-Guide Interview: Magdy Zayed, Tour Guide & Local Historian
+Guide Interview: Magdy Zayed, Tour Guide and Local Historian

 Egypt is one of the world’s oldest destinations, attracting visitors since the time of the ancient Greeks.
 Dates and facts are interesting but it’s the insight into life, both ancient and modern, that bring Egypt alive.
 With this in mind, we handpick all our guides and they come no better than Magdy Zayed, Audley local guide and Egyptologist.